Malik Muhammad Waris Kallu: Political career

 He started his political career under the mentorship of ex provincial minister Malik Khuda Baksh Tiwana and his independent "Awami group".
-He was considered to be the right-hand man of tge senior minister as he introduced him into politics of Khushab as Mr. Kallu had no previous history in politics and worked in a bank.
-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-42 (Khushab-IV) in 2002 Pakistani general election.
+He was considered to be the right-hand man of the senior minister as he introduced him into politics of Khushab as Mr. Kallu had no previous history in politics and worked in a bank.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-42 (Khushab-IV) in the 2002 Pakistani general election.
 He received 41,863 votes and defeated Sardar Shuja Muhammad Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was re-elected to the Provincial Assembly of the Punjab as an independent candidate of Awami group from Constituency PP-42 (Khushab-IV) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as an independent candidate of Awami group from Constituency PP-42 (Khushab-IV) in the 2008 Pakistani general election.
 He received 42,093 votes and defeated Syed Zulqarnain Shah, an independent candidate, Syed Zulqarnain Shah.

-However after winning the elections under Awami group's platform the 2008 elections, he left his political mentor Malik Khuda Baksh Tiwana and joined the rival group of Malik Shakir Basheer Awan.
+However, after winning the elections under Awami group's platform the 2008 elections, he left his political mentor Malik Khuda Baksh Tiwana and joined the rival group of Malik Shakir Basheer Awan.
 Since 2008, he has been a critic of Tiwanas i.e. the people who taught him politics and in 2013 contested elections against them.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-42 (Khushab-IV) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-42 (Khushab-IV) in the 2013 Pakistani general election.
 He received 50,616 votes on PMLN ticket and defeated an independent candidate, Malik Khuda Bukhsh Tiwana who received 50,148 votes.
 The results of this election remain controversial as despite winning by a narrow margin of 300 votes, there was no re counting.
 His rivals accuse him of rigging and the case was won by Malik waris kallu with his son Barrister Moazzam sher kallu in The Supreme Court of the Pakistan.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-84 (Khushab-III) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-84 (Khushab-III) in the 2018 Pakistani general election.
 Following his successful election, PML-N named him for the office of Deputy Speaker of the Punjab Assembly.
 On 16 August 2018, he received 159 votes and lost the seat to Dost Muhammad Mazari who secured 187 votes.